 The broker offers its proprietary WebTrader platform.

 Is Plus500 an ISA?

 No, the platform is not an ISA (Individual Savings Account).

 Do I Pay Tax on Plus500?

-The money you earn through the platform may be subject to your region’s local tax laws.
+If you earn money through the platform it may be subject to your region’s local tax laws.

 Is Plus500 Legal in the USA?

 Plus500 does not operate on the territory of the USA.

 Some investors wonder, “Can you use Plus500 in the UK?”
 Luckily, the answer is yes.
 It has approval from the Financial Conduct Authority to offer CFDs.
 However, you should have in mind that you cannot trade crypto CFDs in the UK.

 You must make a minimum deposit of €100.